Ask Question

 What are safe doses of fish oil?
 Might this vary among individuals?

-Can fish oils enhance the uptake and efficacy of chemotherapy drugs?
+Can fish oils enhance, or work against, the uptake and efficacy of chemotherapy drugs?

 Can fish oil protect normal cells from side effects of treatment without interfering with treatment?